-Australian sheep diseases and parasites have been estimated to cost more than AU\$2 billion each year in lost production and control costs.
+Australian sheep diseases and parasites have been estimated to cost more than AU\$2.6 billion each year in lost production alone.

 Reflecting the magnitude of this challenge, decades-worth of industry investment and collaboration between state and national research and extension efforts have helped support sheep health.